Using some SLSa in this bath bomb is a recipe for bubbles. I want this to be fun so am going with Vanilla tones too and a silky shea butter finish.

 What Does SLSa Stand For in Bath Bombs?

 SLSa stands for Sodium Lauryl Sulfoacetate, it is a common replacement for natural soaping agents, and is especially effective to create rich, thick bubbles in bath bombs and other cleansing products.
 Not to be confused with SLS, which is Sodium Lauryl Sulfate, a fraction of the price, and pretty bad for your skin.

 WARNING: If you see very very cheap SLSa for sale, double check it has not been incorrectly labeled, or worse still, someone trying to make a huge profit on a far more inferior product that will likely cause issues with your skin – DO NOT USE SLS in Bath Bombs

 Is SLSa Safe in Bath Bombs?

-The fact is, adding SLSa to bath bombs is perfectly safe, and in fact can very much enhance the end result of DIY products made for family, friend, relatives and fun as well has have creaft fayre customers coming back again and again after finding out just how rich the lather from your bath bombs is.
+The fact is, adding SLSa to bath bombs is perfectly safe, and in fact, can very much enhance the end result of DIY products made for family, friends, relatives, and fun as well as have craft fayre customers coming back again and again after finding out just how rich the lather from your bath bombs is.